 MBL Complete System

-Launching the availability of mbl in Northern Ireland, the brand featured in many of the systems at the 2024 Belfast show.
-In this room it was end to end mbl, well, almost - it was fronted by an Innuos Zen Mini S with its supporting LPSU power supply.
+Launching the availability of mbl in Ireland, the brand featured in many of the systems at the 2024 Belfast show.
+In this room it was end to end mbl, well, almost - it was fronted by an Innuos Zen Mini S with its supporting LPSU power supply acting as a Roon core and providing the music storage.

-By mbl standards, the Cadenza line of electronics is "entry level".
-Here we have the C31 CD / DAC paired with the C51 integrated stereo amp.
-Speakers are the baby of the range the 126 which has the signature radialstrahler tweeter / mid-range combination plus 2x 5.5" side mounted bass drivers.
+By mbl standards, the Noble line of electronics is "mid level".
+Here we have the N31 CD / DAC equipped with the optional Roon Module that provides streaming, paired with the N51 integrated stereo amp.
+Speakers are the baby of the range the 126 which has the signature Radialstrahler tweeter / mid-range combination plus 2x 5.5" side mounted bass drivers.

 Gloss black and lots of chrome is a distinctive feature of the mbl products - they're not shy nor retiring.
+They're also available in white and the chrome accents can be had in gold.
 And, coincidentally, it kind of reflects the character of the listening experience.
 Its not quite as ear catching as it is eye catching, but it makes you sit up and take notice.
 The first thing that stands out is exactly that - everything stands out.
 Spades full of detail are this system's "thing".
 It doesn't matter so much if its the twang of a double bass string or the nuances of a shimmering cymbal - you're going to hear it.
 Speed too, you'd never accuse this system of being a laggard.

 Is that everything that matters?
 Well, not the only things, as those hoping for pin-sharp imaging, something that blends more subtly into a room, a joined up musical story or a relaxing listening session might consider other options in the show.